 After 3-4 days, families are then transported to an overcrowded collective centre, where disease and gender based violence are rife.
 This is where ShelterBox comes in.

 By providing tents that are quick to put up, families are able to avoid the threats of the collective centre and start their journey towards recovery sooner.

-Working in partnership with IEDA Relief, we’ve helped around 15,000 families in Cameroon.
+Working in partnership with IEDA Relief, we’ve helped over 18,000 families in Cameroon.

 In Minawao Camp, our tents enable families to leave collective centres sooner and start their journey towards recovery.